This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your procedure:

-Your caregiver makes a small cut between your vagina and rectum.
-The cut may be made downward toward your rectum, or sideways toward one of your legs.
+Your obstetrician will make a small incision between your vagina and rectum.
+The incision may be made downward toward your rectum, or sideways toward one of your legs.
+Your obstetrician will close the incision with stitches after your baby is delivered.

 After your procedure:

-Your caregiver will close the cut with stitches after your baby is delivered.
-You may need medicine to take away or decrease your pain.
+You may need medicine to decrease your pain.
 Do not wait until the pain is severe to ask for medicine.
 Pain medicine can make you dizzy or sleepy.
-Do not get out of bed until your caregiver says it is okay.
+Ask for help before you get out of bed.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.